Use the various inventory reports within Uphance to see how your business is doing.

 Available from Stock by SKU - This report shows Stock at hand available to sell (after fulfillment of customer orders).
 The field unique to this report is ATS from Stock.
 The Available from Stock field is also a calculated value.
 Available from Stock takes the Stock and subtracts the Committed.
 (Available from Stock = Stock - Committed).

-Combined Inventory by SKU – This report is not available in detailed view as the summary view already provides much detail.
-The fields unique to this report is the are the In Stock, Required quantity, To Receive, To Ship and Available to sell.
+Combined Inventory by SKU - This report is not available in a detailed view as the summary view already provides much detail.
+The fields unique to this report are the In Stock, Required quantity, To Receive, To Ship and Available to sell.
 You can filter and narrow your search on any one of these fields.